sveawebpay/php-integration/README.md

 <?php
 ...
      $request = WebPayAdmin::deliverOrderRows($config)
-         ->setOrderId()		// required for all order except checkout. use SveaOrderId recieved with createOrder response ->setTransactionId()	// optional, card or direct bank only, alias for setOrderId ->setCheckoutOrderId() //required for checkout orders
-         ->setCountryCode()      		// required
+         ->setOrderId()		// required for all orderuse SveaOrderId recieved with createOrder response ->setTransactionId()	// optional, card or direct bank only, alias for setOrderId ->setCountryCode()      		// required
          ->setInvoiceDistributionType()         // required, invoice only
          ->setRowToDeliver()	   		// required, index of original order rows you wish to cancel